Luke-Goodridge/Todo-List/README.md

 * validation - Cannot enter the same todo, cannot enter a blank todo
 * Prompted to confirm if you wish to delete a Todo you have marked as "completed"

+Looking to make this mobile friendly in future